 Sec.
-240. Use of Existing Work Project Authorization - NEW (UNENFORCEABLE)
+240. Use of Existing Work Project Authorization - NEW

 House establishes that appropriations in part 1 shall not be expended in cases where existing work project authorization is available for the same expenditures.
 Senate does not include.
 Conference concurs with House.
-(Signing letter states section is unenforceable).

 Sec.
-253. Information Technology Investment Management and Board - NEW (PARTIALLY VETOED) (UNENFORCEABLE)
+253. Information Technology Investment Management and Board - NEW

-Senate: Subsections (1) through (3) require establishment of an information technology investment board within DHHS, provides guidance and policy for establishing management practices, and requires reports; subsections (4) through (7) require DHHS to establish an independent verification and validation program to oversee information technology practices and compliance and to assess risks, and requires a report.
+Senate requires the establishment of an information technology investment board within DHHS and provides guidance and policy for establishing management practices; requires reports; requires DHHS to establish an independent verification and validation program to oversee information technology practices and compliance and to assess risks; and requires a report on program.
 Conference concurs with Senate with revisions.
-Veto deletes subsections (4) through (7) and \$1.0 million related funding (item 8 above).
-(Signing letter states section is unenforceable).